edgarklerks/streetking/Readme.md

 Race calculation, if a car has a current speed, which is too high for the next section, the current section is *expanded*.
 Looking into the algorithms.

-Car locking, sometimes car is not unlocked sometimes.
+Car locking, sometimes car is not unlocked.

+Tournament/Race can be seen into another city where it is created.
+You cannot accept, it should not be visible.

+If somebody has broken car, tournament will never finish.
+We need to have a time limit, which disqualifies the player.

+If car/part is sold, car is gone, and the image server doesn't keep a image.
+The reports and images should syncronised.

 Features